-The Halton sequence is generated number-theoretically as described above rather than randomly and so successive points of the sequence "know" how to fill in the gaps left by earlier points (see Figure 2), leading to a more even distribution within the domain of integration than the randomly generated LHS sequence.
+The Halton sequence is generated number-theoretically as described above rather than randomly and so successive points of the sequence "know" how to fill in the gaps left by earlier points, leading to a more even distribution within the domain of integration than the randomly generated LHS sequence [see Sivakumar et al. for an illustration (12)].